LosAngeles971/oddlysatisfying/README.md

 To download the superb and useless _oddlysatisfying_ program click on the release tags and then choose the last (or wathever you want) release.
 Chosen the release, you may download the right binary for your machine.

+If you're lazy, then just launch the _oddlysatisfying_ program.
+Otherwise, you may launch  _oddlysatisfying_ program specifying a number, the latter will be used to randomly generate the number of programs to be executed.

+Anyway remember!
+Even if you see attempt to download something, recovery actions, boot of programs, **the superb _oddlysatisfying_ program never really do something**.
+The superb _oddlysatisfying_ program is and will be always completely useless and harmless.

 Enjoy!
+Peace and love, LosAngeles971.

+## Few words more...

 At the date, the superb _oddlysatisfying_ program supports the following architectures: